In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

-Congestion games were introduced in a landmark paper by Rosenthal approximately 50 years ago \cite{rosenthal1973class}.
-Since then, they have found applications in numerous fields, including network design \cite{anshelevich2008price}, machine scheduling \cite{suri2007selfish}, vehicle-target assignment \cite{chandan21AAMAS}, wireless data networks \cite{tekin2012atomic}.
-Most notably, congestion games are utilized to model selfish routing on a traffic network \cite{Selfish-routing-book}.
-In a congestion game we are given a set of players $\{1,\dots,N\}$, and a set of resources $\mc{R}$.
-Each player can choose a subset of the set of resources which she intends to use.
-We list all feasible choices for player $i$ in the set $\mc{A}_i\subseteq 2^{\mc{R}}$.
-The cost for using each resource $r\in\mc{R}$ depends only on the total number of players concurrently selecting that resource, and is denoted with $\ell_r :\mb{N}\rightarrow \mb{R}_{\mygezero}$.
-Once all players have made a choice $a_i\in\mc{A}_i$, each player incurs a cost obtained by summing the costs of all resources she selected.
-Finally, the \systemcost represents the sum of the resource \mbox{costs incurred by all players}
+In a congestion game we are given a set of \players{} $\{1,\dots,N\}$, and a set of resources $\mc{R}$.
+Each \player{} can choose a subset of the set of resources which she intends to use.
+We list all feasible choices for \player{} $i$ in the set $\mc{A}_i\subseteq 2^{\mc{R}}$.
+The cost for using each resource $r\in\mc{R}$ depends only on the total number of \players{} concurrently selecting that resource, and is denoted with $\ell_r :\mb{N}\rightarrow \mb{R}_{>0}$.
+Once all \players{} have made a choice $a_i\in\mc{A}_i$, each \player{} incurs a cost obtained by summing the costs of all resources she selected.
+Finally, the \systemcost represents the sum of the resource \mbox{costs incurred by all \players{}}